OpenAI Operator: Performance and limitations

 In benchmark assessments, Operator achieved notable success, scoring 38.1% on OSWorld benchmarks (OS-level tasks) and 58.1% on WebArena benchmarks (web interactions).
-However, it has not yet reached human-level accuracy and faces limitations with intricate user interfaces and extended workflows.
+However, it did not reach human-level accuracy and faced limitations with intricate user interfaces and extended workflows.

 Safety and privacy

-OpenAI emphasizes privacy and safety measures within Operator, including stringent data protection protocols and built-in safety checks designed to prevent unauthorized sensitive actions or information misuse.
+OpenAI emphasized privacy and safety measures within Operator, including stringent data protection protocols and built-in safety checks designed to prevent unauthorized sensitive actions or information misuse.

 Availability

 Initially, Operator was only available to ChatGPT Pro subscribers in the U.S., with plans for broader availability to Plus, Team, and Enterprise users in the future.